saibot94/python-image-classification/README.md

 - sklearn

-## Installation:
+#### Installation:

-To install the library, one must have a running Ubuntu or Debian-based environment and run __install_dependencies.sh__
+To install the library, one must have a running Ubuntu or Debian-based environment and run __install_dependencies.sh__.

+The install script works if you start by creating a virtual environment, by doing the following:
+	- sudo apt-get install virtualenv
+	- virtualenv --system-site-packages virtualenv

+After that, run __install_library.sh__ and you will have the __imclas__ package built in the library.